sivy/monkinetic-2020-content/posts/2001-08-10-stating-the-obvious.md

-Slug: stating-the-obvious
+date: 2001-08-10
-Date: 2001-08-10
+slug: stating-the-obvious
-Title: stating the obvious
+title: stating the obvious
-layout: post
+---

-I&#39;ve bookmarked <a href="http://www.theobvious.com/">stating the obvious</a>.
+I've bookmarked [stating the obvious](http://www.theobvious.com/).
 I like it.
-It&#39;s simple, it&#39;s clever, it has really good linkage.
+It's simple, it's clever, it has really good linkage.